gdm413229/swwmgz_m/ExtendedLore.md

   the Necris invasion of 2304, the corporation is dissolved.
 - 2320: A group of billionaires buy an entire island and turn it into an arena.
   The "Battle Royale" boom starts.
 - 2407: Unissix Bokurou Azadeku devises the "Unissix Tournaments".
+UnSX 1 begins.
 - 2409: The first tournament ends with Raik L Raikishionen, prime minister of the Nukuri Unified Government, as champion.
-- 2411: In a joint attack, and with the participation of Earth, the "Dark Alliance" is defeated.
+- 2411: UnSX 2.
+In a joint attack, and with the participation of Earth, the "Dark Alliance" is defeated.
-- 2415: The "New Dark Kingdom" is formed, in an attempt to reunite those who were defeated in the former war.
+- 2415: UnSX 4.
+The "New Dark Kingdom" is formed, in an attempt to reunite those who were defeated in the former war.
 Its leader is defeated not long after.
-- 2779: The former "Warriors of the End" who had served Nedoshiaan reunite and attempt to bring forth the apocalypse.
-Although the warriors are stopped, they manage to summon SHINNOVRE the Eraser.
+- 2779: UnSX 6 begins.
+The former "Warriors of the End" who had served Nedoshiaan reunite and attempt to bring forth the apocalypse.
+Although the warriors are stopped, they manage to summon HEKEAS SHINNOVRE the Eraser.
 For the first time in history, LS breaks their vow to not get involved in "the affairs of mortals" and banishes their brother.
 - 2890: "Vault 490" starts being built in the University of Nos-Kora, it is described as a "focusing device" for a weapon capable of "instantly neutralizing any threat to our universe".